Garmin vs Strava: Leak Shows Connect Targeting Strava

 - Group competitions

 The features exist.
-The cultural centrality of its athletes does not.
+The cultural centrality does not.
 Garmin owners who care about segments use Strava.
 Closing the gap means making Garmin’s Connect Segments a core social product rather than a feature buried in the activity view.

 Test 6.
 Openness to any workout data

-- Workout-level data, meaning GPS tracks, time, distance, pace, power, and heart rate, is accepted from any device for segments, leaderboards, group challenges, and the social feed
+- Workout-level data (GPS tracks, time, distance, pace, power, heart rate) is accepted from any device for segments, leaderboards, group challenges, and the social feed

-- Physiological data, meaning Body Battery, Training Readiness, HRV Status, Race Predictor, sleep score, training load, and recovery time, are available only from Garmin sensors and their owners
+- Physiological data (Body Battery, Training Readiness, HRV Status, Race Predictor, sleep score, training load, recovery time) are available only from Garmin sensors

 Where Strava is failing its own users